lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     :class: only-light
     :align: right

-..  container:: justify

 The objective of this tutorial is to combine molecular dynamics and grand canonical Monte Carlo simulations to compute the adsorption of water molecules in cracked silica material.

-..  container:: justify

 This tutorial illustrates the use of the grand canonical ensemble in molecular simulation, an open ensemble in which the number of atoms or molecules within the simulation box is not constant.
 When using the grand canonical ensemble, it is possible to impose the chemical potential (or pressure) of a given fluid in a nanoporous structure.

 .. include:: ../../non-tutorials/recommand-lj.rst